 First, Ruth goes out to find work to feed her little family of two.
 Ruth comes home with food she harvested on a farm nearby.
 Naomi is astonished to hear it is the farm of a relative –Boaz.
 A short time later Boaz and Ruth are married.

 How easy it is to lose sight of our hope in God.
 We know he works all things together for our good, for those of us who love him and call him our Lord.
 I can recall times I’ve looked so closely at my circumstances that I couldn’t see God at work.
-I remember being so discouraged that “hope in God” had become just a platitude to me.

 This is my favorite part!
 Remember, that neither Orpah or Ruth were able to have children.
 But now God has helped Ruth conceive.
 Ruth and Boaz have a baby boy.
 Ruth 4:14-17 NLT: Then the women of the town said to Naomi, “Praise the Lord, who has now provided a redeemer for your family!
 May this child be famous in Israel.
 May he restore your youth and care for you in your old age.
 For he is the son of your daughter-in-law who loves you and has been better to you than seven sons!”
 Naomi took the baby and cuddled him to her breast.
 And she cared for him as if he were her own.